nhielost/obs-midi-mg/README.md

 Allows MIDI devices to interact with OBS Studio.

-### This plugin will not work in OBS Studio versions below 28.0.0, meaning that any users on Windows 8 or MacOS 10.14 and below will not be able to use this plugin.
+### This plugin will not work in OBS Studio versions below 28.0.0 due to its usage of Qt 6, meaning that any users using an OS below Windows 10 or MacOS 10.15 will not be able to use this plugin.
+(This may be addressed at a later date.)

 ### Beta releases of 28.0.0 may not allow this plugin to display properly in the new default theme *Yami*.
 Use the old default theme *Dark* for a better-looking display.